FTTC vs FTTP broadband: What's the difference?

 • Openreach – This network, run independently of but still owned by BT, is the one that delivers broadband to most homes in the country.
 Openreach isn't just for BT.
 Most other providers lease Openreach infrastructure to provide broadband to their customers.
 Other providers, besides BT, that you'll find on the Openreach network include TalkTalk, Sky, Plusnet, EE and others

-What is FTTP (or FTTH) broadband?
+What is Full FIbre (FTTP) broadband?

-FTTP and FTTH are two different abbreviations for the same thing.
-FTTP stands for 'fibre to the premises' and FTTH stands for 'fibre to the home'.
-They are used interchangeably, along with ‘Ultrafast’ and ‘Full Fibre’.
+Full Fibre, FTTP and FTTH all refer to the same thing.
+FTTP stands for 'fibre to the premises' and FTTH stands for 'fibre to the home' – Full Fibre is just a consumer friendly way of saying it.
+They are all used interchangeably.
 Unlike FTTC, FTTP broadband is delivered via fibre optic cables not only as far as the cabinet, but across the entire distance to your home or business.
 The net result is that, generally speaking, it's able to deliver broadband speeds far higher than a typical FTTC connection.

 Our most popular deals